sotuamax/cnv_Turticae/README.md

 3. illumina DNA-seq alignment in BAM format (sorted and indexed, you should have an estimation regarding to the coverage of the BAM file) <br>

 #### The pipeline was written in Python and R, the dependencies include: <br>
-Python v3.7: pandas, numpy, mpi4py <br>
+Python v3.7: pysam, pandas, numpy, Biopython, mpi4py <br>
 R v4.1 <br>

 #### Run the following commands for gene CNV estimation: <br>